Duke Memorial United Methodist Church: The Duke Family

 Even without a crisis, the passion that Washington Duke and his descendants had for the success of this church and others in Durham is clear.
 The Durham Recorder claimed that Washington Duke was a truly generous man because “he does not always have to be begged and appealed to to aid in a good cause.”
 Indeed, within Durham, the Dukes proactively supported the establishment of churches and institutions of higher education.
 But the Dukes were strongly convicted of their Methodism, and Washington Duke and his sons continued to support the larger Methodist Church in North Carolina.

-Duke Memorial United Methodist Church, as it is today, is one very visible example of the Duke family's commitment to philanthropy and the Methodist Church made manifest.
+Duke Memorial United Methodist Church reflects the Duke family's financial support of the Methodist Church.